srl-labs/containerlab/docs/manual/nodes.md

 ### stages

-Containerlab v0.51.0 introduces a new concept of **stages**.
 Stages are a way to define stages a node goes through during its lifecycle and the interdependencies between the different stages of different nodes in the lab.

 The stages are currently mainly used to host the `wait-for` knob, which is used to define the startup dependencies between nodes.